andreww5au/PaSD-client/README.md

 The microcontroller also keeps track of MCCS communications.
 If the microcontroller has received any serial data from the MCCS recently, it defines the system as &#39;online&#39; (for the purposes of the port state registers described below).
 If a significant time has elapsed since the last serial communications, the system is defined as &#39;offline&#39;.

 The SYS\_LIGHTS register is also read/write.
 It controls the state of the two LEDs on the FNDH.
 The first (MSB) byte controls the state of the blue service indicator LED (0 is off, 255 is on).
 Intermediate values may control brightness, depending on the hardware.
 The second (LSB) byte controls the state of the tri-colour (red-yellow-green) status LED, including flash patterns.
-These are represented by codes (TBD) – for example, 0 might be off, 1 might represent flashing bright red for 0.2 seconds every 1 second, etc.
+These are represented by codes (TBD) – for example, 0 might be off, 1 might represent flashing bright red for 0.2 seconds every 1 second, etc.The state of the tri-colour LED, and the value of that byte of the register, are controlled by the microcontroller, and writes to that byte of the register are ignored.

 The port registers are: